vercel/next.js/docs/getting-started.md

 To start developing your application run `npm run dev`.
 This starts the development server on `http://localhost:3000`.

-> In case port 3000 is already in use Next.js will show you how to use a different port.

 Go to `http://localhost:3000` to view your application.

 So far, we get: